 Choosing the right furnace for your home means installing an appropriate size furnace.
 If your furnace is too large for your home, you can encounter issues like overheating and an increase in energy bills.
 If your furnace is too small, it will not heat your home enough.
 This can also impact your wallet because you’ll find yourself running the furnace more than usual to compensate for the lack of heat.
 Prior to performing a furnace installation, our team will help you compare the BTU and AFUE ratings of various models to ensure you choose a furnace with the correct capacity and efficiency for your home.

-Your new furnace will need to produce a sufficient amount of BTUs per hour to maintain the temperature in your home without overworking itself.
-BTU stands for British Thermal Unit and is used to measure the heat output of a furnace.
+Before our team of technicians perform a furnace installation, we analyze the size of your home and complete research to find a new furnace that is designed to produce a sufficient amount of BTUs per hour.
+We will choose a new furnace with a correct BTU rating that is designed to maintain a comfortable temperature in your home in the winter.
+BTU stands for British Thermal Units and is used to measure the heat output of a furnace.
 An average furnace has a BTU rating of about 60,000 to 100,000.

 To properly determine how many BTUs your furnace needs to heat your home, you need to know your house’s square footage.
 To keep your house warm in the winter, our team of certified technicians will conduct a furnace replacement and help you select a new furnace that is designed to generate 40 to 45 BTUs of heat energy per square foot.